 Today the Department has established world-leading research groups in Data Science and Signal Processing, Energy Technologies, Networks and Communications, Sensors Diagnostics and biomedical devices, mass spectrometry and instrumentation and in Technological Plasmas.
 It also has very strong links with a wide range of companies and Industry sectors, many of whom sit on our Industrial Advisory Board and inform our degree programmes about current industry trends and needs, as well as accepting internships for our “year-in-Industry” schemes.
 All of which will help to boost your employment opportunities.

-We in the Department hope you will be happy at Liverpool, and that you make the most of your time at the University and in the City.
+We in the Department hope you will be happy at Liverpool, and that you make the most of your time at the University and in the city.

-Head of Department
+Professor Alan Marshall, Head of Department